 Data has always been core to Hedge Funds’ ability to beat the market and stay ahead of the pack.
-But the volume and breadth of data needed to drive trading analytics have exploded in recent years, driven by the market’s embrace of Big Data and the emergence of thousands of new “alternative data” sources.
+But the volume and breadth of data needed to drive investment research and trading analytics have exploded in recent years, driven by the market’s embrace of Big Data and the emergence of thousands of new “alternative data” sources.

 Hedge Funds are rethinking their data management strategy.
 Key drivers include:

 - The need to cope with much larger data volumes and real-time data, both structured and unstructured.